 From article on the HeartMath site: “The Science Behind the emWave® and Inner Balance™ Technologies.”

 Gifted and stressed

 Deirdre V. Lovecky, Ph.D. is Director of the Gifted Resource Center of New England and a psychologist who specializes in working with gifted children.

 She mentioned in an April 2014 edition of the CGEPNETWORK list (American Psychological Association Center for Gifted Education Policy) that she “often usesHeartMath with anxious children in my clinical practice.”

-From article: HeartMath Tools for Emotional Balance.
+From article: HeartMath Technology for Stress Relief and Emotional Balance.